-During a year of lockdowns, vaccinations and Zoom meetings, scammers have continued to take advantage of people’s good natures.
+The past two years of lockdowns, vaccinations and Zoom meetings, scammers have continued to take advantage of people’s good natures.

 London Vision and RNIB have combined knowledge and experience to put together information, hints and tips for avoiding scams and online fraud.

 Age UK‘s top five steps to reduce the risk of being scammed: